 Diabetes, immobilization and circulatory problems, contribute to the majority of chronic, non-healing wounds.
 Approximately 1.5 million people with non-healing wounds have diabetes.
 Another 2.5 million have pressure ulcers.
 This is a common side effect of spinal cord injury, arthritis and other conditions that require a patient to be bedridden (immobilization).
 Persons suffering from venous insufficiency (circulatory problems) account for another one half million patients.
 The rest have wounds that result from traumatic injury, non-healing surgical incisions and a variety of other diseases.

 How do I seek treatment?

 If you are suffering from a non-healing wound, approach your doctor about options you may have.
-Ashland operates two Wound Center's, in Ashland and Medford, to serve the residents of Northern California and Southern Oregon.
+Ashland operates two Wound Centers, one in Ashland and one in Medford.